Most interesting landmarks of South Korea

 - Mireuksa pagoda – North Jeolla.
-One of the oldest pagodas in Korea, built in the times of Baekje Kingdom in the 5th century AD.
+One of the oldest pagodas in Korea, located in a temple which was founded in the times of Baekje Kingdom in 602 AD.
 This 30 m tall pagoda is the only structure remaining from once enormous temple complex.

 - Seokguram cave temple – North Gyeongsang.
 This rock-cut temple is located near Bulguksa and contains some of the best Buddhist sculptures in the world.
 Temple was made in 742 – 774.
 Especially impressive is the 3.5 m tall statue of Buddha.

 - Seonamsa – South Jeolla.
 Beautiful mountain temple with some 20 historical buildings.
 According to local legends temple was founded in 529 AD.
 Temple contains many outstanding treasures, current buildings were built mostly in the 17th century.
 In temple grounds is old tea plantation with 300 – 400 years old tea plants.